upbound/docs/content/all-spaces/backup-and-restore.md

 This feature is enabled by default in Cloud Spaces.

-For Connected and Disconnected Spaces, this feature requires Spaces `v1.3.0` and is off by default.
+For Connected and Disconnected Spaces, this feature requires at least Spaces `v1.3.0` and is off by default.
 To enable, set `features.alpha.sharedBackup.enabled=true` when installing Spaces:

 ```bash
 up space init --token-file="${SPACES_TOKEN_PATH}" "v${SPACES_VERSION}" \